cjheath/adl/README.md

 <p>
 Every Object has a value assigned to its Parent variable, except the TOP object, which serves as the outermost parent.
-The ADL builtin objects belong the ADL object which is in this TOP object.
+The ADL builtin objects belong the TOP object.
 Variables (including Parent) may not be re-assigned.
-TOP, Object and ADL are built-in.
+TOP and Object are built-in.
 We'll indicate others as we procede.
 </p>
 </td>
 <td valign="top">
 <p>
-You normally won't see TOP or ADL.
-This is because each file (including the built-in definitions) normally creates its own namespace, and subsequent files descend inside the previous file's namespace.
+You normally won't see TOP.
+This is because each file (including the built-in definitions) normally creates its own namespace, and subsequent files descend inside the last object from the previous file.
 </p>
 </td>
 </tr>